Coachable-Dev/coachable-application/README.md

 **Q.** How much does Coachable cost?
 How do I pay Coachable, when, and how much?

 **A.** The pay structure for the program is through an income share agreement.
 For the income share, we guarantee that you'll get a job paying at least $100k - if you get a job paying less than this, then you do not pay anything.
 Once you get a job paying over $100k, then you would pay Coachable 15% of the total salary after you start working and this 15% would be paid for 1 year only.
 Let's look at the below example.
 Let's say you join Amazon in February of 2023 for an annual salary of 160k - 15% of 160k = $24,000.
 Dividing that by 12, the monthly payments would be $2,000.
 You would make your first payment to payment of 2,000 to Coachable in March of 2023 and you would continue monthly until a total of 12 payments are made.
 The last payment would be in February 2024.
+The 15% is on your __pre-tax__ income.

 ##
 **Q.** Do I pay anything before joining?